lekjart/ginzburg-landau/README.md

 ![Cover](./images/cover.jpg  "cover image")
 # Background

 In 1994 I finished my Phd thesis under the supervision of professor Dr. Pierre Coullet from the University of Nice - Sophia Antipolis.
-The title of the thesis was "Strong Resonances in a Field of Oscillators and Bifurcation of Defects" and its subject was to investigate the patterns emerging in the two-dimensional Ginzbur-Landau equation in the presence of parametric forcing.
+The title of the thesis was "Strong Resonances in a Field of Oscillators and Bifurcation of Defects" and its subject was to investigate the patterns emerging in the two-dimensional Ginzburg-Landau equation in the presence of parametric forcing.

 ![equation](./images/equation.png "equation")